ohanlekc/ohanlekc/README.md

-- Hi, my name is Kennedy O'Hanley, and I am a senior college student studying Computer Science and Math.
-- Here are some fun projects I have been working on!
+Hi, my name is Kennedy O'Hanley, and I am a recent gratuate from James Madison University with a degree in Computer Science and Math!
+Here are some fun projects I have been working on!
+Reach out at kennedycohanley@gmail.com for any information.